AtharvaTaras/AtharvaTaras/README.md

 - 👋 Hi there, I’m Atharva Taras
 - 👀 I’m interested in Machine Learning, Artifical Intelligence, Computer Vision and 3D art
-- 🌱 I’m currently learning AI and Data Science at SPPU
+- 🌱 I’m currently studying AI and Data Science at SPPU
 - 💞️ I’m looking to collaborate on projects
 - 📫 Get in touch - https://www.linkedin.com/in/atharvataras/